microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

 ### Summary

-This scenario allows the use of OpenAI to summarize and analyze customer service call logs for the fictitious company, Contoso.
+This scenario allows using OpenAI to summarize and analyze customer service call logs for the ficticious company, Contoso.
 The data is ingested into a blob storage account, and then processed by an Azure Function.
-The Azure Function will return the customer sentiment, the product offering the conversation was about, the topic of the call, as well as a summary of the call.
+The Azure Function will return the customer sentiment, product offering the conversation was about, the topic of the call, as well as a summary of the call.
 These results are written into a separate designated location in the Blob Storage.
 From there, Synapse Analytics is utilized to pull in the newly cleansed data to create a table that can be queried to derive further insights.

 ---
 # Table of Contents